isaacnmm/pestpolicy-hugo2XX/content/posts/best-garden-tiller-for-a-woman/index.md

 Garden tillers can either be powered by electricity or gasoline engines.
 Both of these engines can be found in compact tillers meaning they can conveniently be used by women gardeners.
 However, most electrically powered tillers come in lightweight designs making them ideal for women.
 They are also easy to operate and require minimal maintenance.
 All you need is to be near a source of electric power.
 On the other hand, most gasoline powered engines are heavy and may prove hard for women gardeners to push around.
 They require regular maintenance like oil monitoring, refills, changing spark plugs among others.
-These are not easy tasks for most women gardeners.�So, an electric tiller is perhaps the most ideal for women because of its lightweight and the little maintenance involved.
+These are not easy tasks for most women gardeners.So, an electric tiller is perhaps the most ideal for women because of its lightweight and the little maintenance involved.
 ### **4. Easy to assemble**
 Usually garden tillers come in parts and therefore require careful assembly before operation.
 They also come with manuals for assembling.
 Most women are not used to mechanical jobs such as tightening bolts or connecting electrical components.
 Therefore, your tiller should be easy to assemble so that you dont have to incur costs from assembling services.